The person behind PHP Opc Ua.

 Gianfrancesco Aurecchia

 PHP developer with a focus on industrial automation and IoT.
-Built php-opcua to bridge the gap between the web development ecosystem and industrial protocols — making OPC UA accessible to every PHP developer without requiring C extensions or external dependencies.
+Built PHP Opc Ua to bridge the gap between the web ecosystem and industrial protocols — making OPC UA accessible to every PHP developer without requiring C extensions or external dependencies.

-php-opcua solves this by implementing the OPC UA binary protocol entirely in PHP.
-One composer require and your Laravel or Symfony app can talk to PLCs, SCADA systems, and sensors directly.
+The OPC UA binary protocol is implemented end-to-end in PHP — secure channels, sessions, 10 security policies, 47 PSR-14 events.
+One composer require and your Laravel or Symfony app talks to PLCs, SCADA systems and sensors directly.

-The project started as a personal need — connecting a PHP-based manufacturing dashboard to Siemens PLCs — and grew into a complete ecosystem of 7 packages covering the full OPC UA specification.
+It started as a personal need — connecting a PHP-based manufacturing dashboard to Siemens PLCs — and grew into a complete ecosystem covering the full OPC UA specification, with framework bridges and test infrastructure.

 147k